Axillary Web Syndrome (Cording)

 - Cancer causing swollen axillary (underarm) lymph nodes.

 AWS can happen at any time after these surgeries.
 It can cause pain and affect your ability to move your shoulder.

 It often occurs in the area under the armpit and runs down the length of the arm to the elbow and in some cases down towards the hand.
 It can also occur in the breast, chest, and abdominal region.
 There may be one large cord or several smaller cords.

 You can usually feel these rope/cord-like areas under your arm, but you may not be able to see it.
 The area may feel tight, not normal, or even painful when moving your arm.
 It doesn’t usually cause redness, swelling, numbness, or tingling.
 You may have difficulty raising your arm above your shoulder or when doing overhead activities.
 Because of the tightness, daily activities like washing hair, getting dressed, reaching overhead, or putting on a seatbelt may be difficult

 You should check regularly for AWS during the first 3-6 months after surgery.
 It is recommended to continue to check periodically for up to 3 years after surgery.
 To check for AWS:

-- Lift your arm above your head to see if you feel any tension or discomfort.
+- Lift your arm above your head forward and out to the side.
+Check if you see anything or feel any tension or discomfort.

 - Pay attention to everyday tasks that involve using your affected arm and note if it is getting harder to do them.